lynnfaraday/aresmush.com/tutorials/code/extras.md

 Once the plugin is installed, you'll need to do `load all` to load the game code and `website/deploy` to update the website.

+{% note %}
-{% include note.html content="The automated installation just copies the plugin's files into place.
+The automated installation just copies the plugin's files into place.
 There may be other code or configuration changes required.
-See the plugin's README file in the ares-extras repository to see if any extra steps are needed." %}
+See the plugin's README file in the ares-extras repository to see if any extra steps are needed.
+{% endnote %}

 ## Updating Plugins